 Photo Credit: Kim O Meara Photography

 Let me tell you my take on the situation.
 LOTS can go wrong!
-My argument was that if you are someone who doesn’t have a regular hair stylist/makeup artist you don’t really know the skill set of whoever you get booked with.
+If you aren’t someone who has a regular hair stylist or makeup artist you don’t really know the skill set of whoever you book with.
 Makeup is an art and there are many ways it can be utilized.
 If you don’t get your makeup done professionally very often and don’t have a regular person you know and trust there is so much room for error.

-But the price of the trial, she says, is just about the same price as the real thing!
-Yes, it is.
-During your trial you want to work with your stylist/artist to get exactly what you need ahead of time.
+Yes, the price of the trial is close to the price of the real thing.
+During your trial you want to work with your stylist/artist to get exactly what you want ahead of time.
 A trial isn’t meant to be a toned down version of your wedding day hair & makeup.
-If the place you go is doing it right it should be given as much attention and detail as the day of.
+The place you go should give your trial as much attention and detail as the day of.
 Here’s my experience with trials and why I stand by getting one or two (or three) done until you are happy.

-We planned our whole wedding ourselves, and I thought that hair and makeup would be the easiest thing to deal with.
-I called Spasation and I told them I wanted to book their wedding hair & makeup trial as I was getting married in a few months.
+Mike & I planned our whole wedding ourselves and I thought that hair and makeup would be the easiest thing to deal with.
+I called Spasation and I told them I wanted to book a wedding hair & makeup trial for my wedding that was coming up in a few months.
 I confirmed the location and also indicated that I would be taking the female members of the bridal party and immediate family to get their hair and makeup done on the day of.

-So the day of the trial comes, and I show up.
-The lady at the counter literally has no idea why I’m there.
-It seems that my booking was never transferred to their system and they are booked for the day.
-I’m told I have to wait half an hour but they will squeeze me in.
+On the day of the trial I brave a busy mall parking lot on a Saturday to get there.
+The lady at the counter has literally no idea why I’m there.
+My booking was never transferred to their system and they are fully booked for the day.
+I was told I would have to wait half an hour but they would squeeze me in.
 Fabulous huh?
-But I decide I’ll wait, mistakes happen and I’m already there.
+I decide I’ll wait, mistakes happen and I’m already there.

 You can tell I was unimpressed in the photo.
 What part of pink tones and light and fresh did she not understand!!

-When I go to the front desk, I ask who’s doing my hair trial and I’m told “oh I thought you just wanted the makeup trial”.
-So I ask her what she thought I meant when I said I had booked a hair and makeup trial.
+When I got to the front desk, I asked who’s doing my hair trial and the lady said “oh I thought you just wanted the makeup trial”.
+I then asked her what she thought I meant when I said I had booked a hair and makeup trial.
 I’m not an angry person, but I was getting fed up!
 Flustered she tells me it will be another hour before they can fit me in.
 I told her don’t bother, if they can’t even get my trials right I have little faith that they would do a good job for my wedding day, or that they wouldn’t “lose” the booking.
 (I swear I wasn’t a bridezilla, but this was ridiculous!)

-So my bad experience had a happy ending.
-If you really know your stylist then you should be fine, but if you don’t and are shopping around, you will want to pay more for a quality salon and GET YOUR TRIALS DONE.
-Trust me, it’s worth it!!
+My bad experience had a happy ending.
+If you know your stylist then you should be fine, but if you don’t and are shopping around make sure to pay for a quality salon and GET YOUR TRIALS DONE.
+Trust me, it’s worth it!
 You don’t need the stress of not knowing if the person or place you have picked will do a good job.
-Also, if you are noticing that you don’t really like the hairstyle or makeup application of the people working in the salons, it’s a red flag that the place may not be for you.
-Trust your gut!

 Photo Credit: Kim O’ Meara Photography